Akhilesh-Soni/android_programms/README.md

 #### 1. Android Manifest Requirement:

-Include a element <uses-feature> that declares that our the application uses the “android.hardware.usb.host feature”.
+Include an element <uses-feature> that declares that our application will use the “android.hardware.usb.host feature”.
 Set the minimum SDK level 12 because Usb host API is not present in earlier version.

 #### 2. Obtain the instance of UsbManager: